sampletest2019/pytest_selenium_simple/README.md

 Please make sure you have **Git** installed https://git-scm.com/downloads

+Please make sure you have **Allure** installed https://docs.qameta.io/allure/

+Please note ***Allure** requires Java to work.
+Please download and install JRE or JDK.
-Please make sure you have **Allure** installed https://docs.qameta.io/allure/ To install **Allure** please use the following steps:
+To install **Allure** please use the following steps:

 For Windows users: